 Today's high-performance bicycles require frequent and careful inspection and service.
 In this Appendix we try to explain some underlying material science basics and how they relate to your bicycle.
 We discuss some of the trade-offs made in designing your bicycle and what you can expect from your bicycle; and we provide important, basic guidelines on how to maintain and inspect it.
-We cannot teach you everything you need to know to properly inspect and service your bicycle; and that is why we repeatedly urge you to take your bicycle to your dealer for professional care and attention.
+We cannot teach you everything you need to know to properly inspect and service your bicycle; and that is why we repeatedly urge you to take your bicycle to your authorized retailer for professional care and attention.

 WARNING: Frequent inspection of your bike is important to your safety.
-Follow the Mechanical Safety Check in Section 1.C of this Manual before every ride.
+Follow the Mechanical Safety Check on Page 3, Section 1: "First", subsection C: "Mechanical Safety Check" of this Manual before every ride.